gotify/server/.github/ISSUE_TEMPLATE/bug_report.md

 </pre></details>

 **Do you have an reverse proxy installed in front of gotify server?
-(Please select None if the problem can be reproduces without the presense of a reverse proxy)**
+(Please select None if the problem can be reproduced without the presense of a reverse proxy)**
 - [ ] None
 - [ ] Nginx
 - [ ] Apache